pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 {% codeblock tabulation.py %}
 def tabhash_chunked(value, k, ktable):
-    """Computes the tabulation hash for `value`, a stream of bits, and a `table` random uniform integers indexed `k` bits at a time.""" acc = 0
+    """Computes the tabulation hash for `value`, a stream of bits, and a `ktable` of random uniform integers indexed `k` bits at a time.""" acc = 0
     for position, bits in enumerate(zip(*([iter(value)] * k))):
         # convert a list of `k` bits to a k-bit unsigned integer value.